I wasn’t planning to visit Dubai.

 Here’s what happens: you’ll wander inside the mall, you’ll spot a sign saying Burj Khalifa At the Top pointing in one direction.
 You’ll walk in that direction and not see another sign until you reach a dead end.
 Rinse and repeat; rinse and repeat; rinse and repeat.
-And then you’re just like: Oh god, I’m dying and I think I’ve paid $55 to run around a shopping mall.
+And then you’re just like: Oh god, I think I’ve paid $55 to run around a shopping mall.

 I arrived at Dubai Mall thirty minutes before my boarding time and ended up checking in ten minutes late, having spent a full 40 minutes sprinting around a shiny shopping centre.

 But!
 The views over Dubai are more than worth making the effort to flail around a mall in search of the entrance.

 Confession time!
 Back when I was 18, I visited New York City for the first time and made one of my first stops the Top of the Rock.
 I got to the viewing platform, promptly freaked out, and had to be escorted down by security two minutes later.

 And while that was over a decade ago, and has never happened again, every time I brave heading up to the top of a tall building, a part of me starts to fret that I might lose my mind when I get there.

 To my great relief, I didn’t feel even the slightest bit uncomfortable at the top of Burj Khalifa, and was too fascinated by the toy town-looking skyscrapers to think about anything else.
 Even with the haze and clouds, I could see the majority of the Dubai from where I stood.
 My highlight?
 Getting to see the World Islands in the distance!